March 29, 2025

 Pomona will “fully cooperate” with a congressional committee letter asking for a list of students who have been disciplined for their involvement in divestment protests by April 10, according to a statement published in the Los Angeles Times.

 The House Committee on Education and Workforce sent the letter on March 27 to President Gabi Starr, Interim President Robert Gaines and Board of Trustees Chair Janet Benton.
-The committee additionally sent similar letters on the same day to the administrations of Northwestern, Bowdoin, Barnard and Sarah Lawrence, seeking to investigate anti-Zionist actions at the schools.
+The committee additionally sent similar letters on the same day to the administrations of Northwestern, Bowdoin, Barnard, and Sarah Lawrence, seeking to investigate anti-Zionist actions at the schools.

-This investigation follows the Zionist entity’s resumption of its bombing campaign in Gaza on March 18.
+This investigation comes following the Zionist entity’s resumption of its bombing campaign in Gaza on March 18.
 Palestinian UN representatives said that the Zionist entity violated the January 19 ceasefire at least 962 times in the span of 42 days before declaring it broken on March 18.
 Since then, the Zionist entity has displaced over 140,000 people and killed over 900 in its resumed bombing and ground invasion of Gaza.

 Pomona said that it would “fully cooperate” with the inquiry in a statement to the Los Angeles Times.
-To Undercurrents’ knowledge, the administration has made no direct announcement of the request or their cooperation to its students or the broader campus community.
+When this article was originally published, toTo Undercurrents’ knowledge, the administration hads made no direct announcement of the request or their cooperation to its students or the broader campus community.

 The request specifically asks for all documents including email communications related to disciplinary action for the Oct.
 7, 2024 takeover of Carnegie Hall, and for any action related to Starr’s residence.
 Pomona suspended 12 students and banned at least 36 students from its campus after the Carnegie Hall action.
 Undercurrents is not aware of any disciplinary actions related to Starr’s residence.